jscasallas/wiimote-head-tracker-gui/README.txt

   - WiiUse - needed for VRPN (GPL3)

-  - FLTK 1.1.x and FLUID UI designer/compiler (LGPL2 with exceptions)
+  - FLTK 1.3.0 and FLUID UI designer/compiler (LGPL2 with exceptions)

-  - Fl_Native_File_Chooser (source included with this package) (LGPL2 with
-  exceptions)

 License (for tracking module and GUI source)